jsiegenthaler/homebridge-eosstb/README.md

 * **volDownCommand**: The bash command to decrease the volume of the TV.
 This command is sent when the iOS remote is open and you press the Volume Down button on your device.
 Optional.

 * **muteCommand**: The bash command to mute the TV.
-Currently not supported in the Apple iOS remote (last checked in iOS v14.4) but is supported in Homebridge.
+Whilst not supported natively in the Apple iOS remote, I have integrated it with a triple-press on the Volume Down button.
+Mute is also supported in Homebridge.
 Optional.

 * **manufacturer**: You can add a manufacturer name if you wish.
 Defaults to "ARRIS".
 Optional.